yinkaihsu/Insurance-Competition/README.md

 # Insurance-Competition

-This is a insurance competition of Cathaylife, 2017.
+This is an insurance competition of Cathaylife, 2017.

 2017 / 10 / 16